hphelion/documentation/moonshot/manage.administration-dashboard.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | NEXT &#9654; </p>

-# HP Cloud OS for Moonshot Administration Dashboard Help
+# HP Helion Cloud OS for Moonshot Administration Dashboard Help

-Welcome to the HP Cloud OS for Moonshot Administration Dashboard Help, which provides information about its user interface dialogs, options, roles, and tasks.
+Welcome to the HP Helion Cloud OS for Moonshot Administration Dashboard Help, which provides information about its user interface dialogs, options, roles, and tasks.

 The <a href="http://docs.hpcloud.com/cloudos/moonshot/pdf/HP-Cloud-OS-for-Moonshot-Administration-Dashboard-Help.pdf" target="pdf">Administration Dashboard Help</a> is available in PDF format at this time.